alex-miller-0/Tor_Crawler/README.md

     crawler.load_data()
 -->
 # Tor Background
 [Tor](https://www.torproject.org/) draws a route between your computer and the internet.
-This route (or circuit) is composed of a series of Tor relays (a.k.a. nodes), which are proxy servers running Tor and routing traffic between Tor clients (e.g. your computer) and the internet.
-Once the circuit is drawn, a request is made from your machine which is encrypted N times, where N is the number of nodes in your circuit.
+This route (or circuit) is a series of Tor relays (a.k.a. nodes), which are proxy servers running Tor and routing traffic between Tor clients (e.g. your computer) and the internet.

+Once the circuit is drawn, a request is made from your machine.
+This request is encrypted N times, where N is the number of nodes in your circuit.
 As the request reaches each node, it decrypts the outermost layer of encryption and passes the traffic to the next relay.
 The final relay makes the request to the server, recieves the response, and shuttles the traffic (again encrypted N times) back along the circuit it came from.
 This process is sometimes called "onion routing" because each layer of encryption is "peeled back" at each subsequent node, sort of like an onion.

-Once you boot up Tor, it will automatically configure a circuit and your proxy IP will be the last node in the circuit (a.k.a. the exit node).
-If you want to use Tor in your every day browsing, you can check out their neat Tor browser, but do keep in mind that there are, as of writing this, only about 7000 Tor nodes in the world and that the point of the network is to, e.g., protect free speech of people in totalitarian regimes so please don't clog up the network by downloading the last season of Game of Thrones (it would be slow anyway).
+Once you boot up Tor, it will automatically configure a circuit and your proxy IP will be the last node in the circuit.
+If you want to use Tor in your every day browsing, you can check out the Tor browser (but keep in mind there are only about 7000 relay nodes so please don't download large files).
 Also note that Tor is technically anonymous browsing, but this is a very grey area, especially if exit nodes are compromised or you are browsing in an identifiable way.
 If you are concerned with anonymous browsing, don't use the same circuit to repeatedly Google yourself and log in to your bank account.

+TorCrawler uses a Tor client (i.e. not the browser), which we will configure now.

 # Configuring Tor
 Tor is fairly straightforward to set up and run as a proxy server for web requests.
 First, [download](https://www.torproject.org/projects/torbrowser.html.en) the Tor browser.
 This will install Tor alongside the browser (we will only be using the client, not the browser).
 This guide will assume you are on a UNIX system.
 The config file is located at `/etc/tor/torrc`.
-Tor can be started as a service using `service tor start`.
+Tor can be started as a service using `service tor start` on Linux.
+For OSX installation, check [this](https://www.torproject.org/docs/tor-doc-osx.html.en).
 Before proceeding, we need to check on two configurations for our crawler:

 ### SOCKS5
-Our crawler will make requests by proxy through Tor via SOCKS5.
+TorCrawler will send the Tor client signals via the SOCKS5 protocol.
 By default, Tor will boot running SOCKS5 on `localhost` via `port 9050`.
 You can change these settings if you need to.

 ### Tor Controller
 The Tor service can be sent commands via the control port.
 The command we will use for the crawler is called `NEWNYM`, which tells Tor to redraw the circuit.
 Note that this does not *always* mean your circuit's exit node will have a new IP (Tor could choose a different route, but keep the exit node in place), so we may need to call NEWNYM multiple times to get a fresh IP.
 The controller is *not* automatically configured because opening it makes you susceptible to attacks.
 For this reason, we will only want to open the port once we have a hashed password in place.
 To generate a tor-compatible hashed password, run: